Keywords

 The material from fraction (249°C-254°C) had the highest α-guaiene.
 Minimum inhibitory concentration (MIC) and minimum fungicidal concentration (MFC) were determined using the microdilution technique to evaluate antifungal activity, with n-hexane and medium serving as negative controls, and ketoconazole and fluconazole serving as positive controls.

-The results showed that the MIC value was determined at 45%, 50% for C. albicans, 55%, 60% for A. niger, 50%, 60% for M. gypseum, and 95%, 100% for T. mentagrophytes, respectively.
+The results showed that the MIC and MFC value were determined at 45%, 50% for C. albicans, 55%, 60% for A. niger, 50%, 60% for M. gypseum, and 95%, 100% for T. mentagrophytes, respectively.
 Positive and medium controls demonstrated no microbial growth, whereas negative and growth controls revealed the presence of microorganisms.
 Fungus resistance to α-guaiene T. mentagrophytes exhibited the highest MIC value.

 Overall, this study reveals that α-guaiene is a promising agent effective against the studied pathogenic fungi.